lotspaih/lotspaih/README.md

 👋 Hi!
-I'm Mark, a continuously learning information technologist with a focus on project management, process automation, and data analytics.
+I'm Mark, a continuously learning information technologist with a focus on project management, workflow automation, and data analytics.

 :school: I work in K-12 public education as a systems administrator where I help manage, support, and integrate educational technology solutions into classroom instruction, remote learning, and district operations.